cXiaof/maptalks.control.compass/README.md

 ## Usage

 As a plugin, `maptalks.control.compass` must be loaded after `maptalks.js` in browsers.
-You can also use `'import { CompassControl } from "maptalks.control.compass"` when developing with webpack.
+You can also use `'import { CompassControl } from "maptalks.control.compass"` and `'import "maptalks.control.compass/css/maptalks.control.compass.css"` when developing with webpack.

 ```html
 <script type="text/javascript" src="https://unpkg.com/maptalks/dist/maptalks.min.js"></script>